RuedigerLudwig/advent2023_rust/README.md

 # Advent of Code 2023

 These are my solutions for [Advent of Code 2023](https://adventofcode.com/).
-Thanks to [Eric Wastl](http://was.tl) for the great puzzles and a great time I had solving them.
+Thanks to [Eric Wastl](http://was.tl) and his team for the great puzzles and the fun time I have solving them.

 If you look at the code and see ways I could improve it, please do not hesitate to contact me.
 I am always grateful for everything that makes me a better programmer.